-In the unlikely event of a pupil having to bring a mobile phone to school it will be handed into the school office for safe keeping until the end of the school day.
+Personal mobile devices belonging to pupils including mobile phones are permitted on school premises but must be handed in to the school office, when the child arrives at school.
+These can then be collected at the end of the day.
 Personal devices are brought onto school premises by pupils at their own risk.
 The school does not accept liability for loss or damage of personal devices.